TABLE OF CONTENTS

 That wraps ups our marijuana news recap for April 2021.

 If you want to stay updated with the latest industry developments, research, and trends, subscribe to the Cannabis Training University’s marijuana industry blog.

 If you want to learn about the industry as a whole to grow your hobby or career, enroll in Cannabis Training University’s online cannabis college.

-You get 12 months of access to our complete curriculum which covers every major part of the industry.
-Cannabis cultivation, cannabis cooking, cannabis laws, cannabis medicine, cannabis extraction, cannabis careers.
+You get 12 months of access to our programs ranging from cannabis cultivation, cannabis cooking, cannabis extraction, cannabis dispensary and more.
 It’s all there.

-Enroll in the most renowned industry training program in the nation today!
+Enroll in the most renowned industry training programs in the nation today!